LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

   df = pd.read_html(str(table), header=1)[0]
 ```

+Below, we find the dataset having many useless columns thus we have to tide up.

 ![df.head()](/assets/images/posts/20_05_20/1_4 df.png)

 Finally, we received a cross-sectional data table that provides observations in rows and different variables (e.g. Grade, Credits, Attempt, Module_nr and much more needless variables)